prichard38/BIMS/guides/MobileApp&RESTfulAPI.md

 2. Install Expo `npm install --global expo-cli`
 3. Create new app (navigate into folder where you want to create the project first). `expo init bims-photos`
 4. Navigate into project directory for future steps. `cd bims-photos`
-5. Install all dependencies we need for the project `expo install @react-navigation/native @react-navigation/native-stack @react-navigation/stack react-native-screens react-native-safe-area-context @ant-design/icons-react-native @expo/vector-icons`
+5. Install all dependencies we need for the project `expo install @react-navigation/native @react-navigation/native-stack @react-navigation/stack react-native-screens react-native-safe-area-context @ant-design/icons-react-native @expo/vector-icons expo-image-picker`

 To Run the Application During Development:
     `expo start`